oracle-livelabs/goldengate/ogg-json/remote-desktop/remote-desktop.md

 1. Open the remote clipboard on the remote desktop as shown in *Task 2* and launch a terminal session.

-2. Click on the Activities button, then on Terminal Icon.
+2. Click Activities, then Terminal.

     ![Update authorized keys](./images/novnc-copy-pub-key-5.png " ")